-I want to know Christ—yes, to know the power of his resurrection and participation in his sufferings, becoming like him in his death, 11 and so, somehow, attaining to the resurrection from the dead.
+I want to know Christ—yes, to know the power of his resurrection and participation in his sufferings, becoming like him in his death, and so, somehow, attaining to the resurrection from the dead.

-This one is a rememberizer.
+This one is a “rememberizer.”

-There are places in Scripture, passages and even single verses that capture the essence of the whole Bible.
-They distill thousands of words into a sentence or two and in doing so they capture essence and purpose and even passion.
+There are places in Scripture, passages and even single verses, that capture the essence of the whole Bible.
+They distill thousands of words into a sentence or two, and, in doing so, they capture essence and purpose and even passion.
 This is one of those texts.
-I reprint it below in the particular version in which I rememberized it.
+I reprint it below in the particular version in which I rememberized it”

-I want to know Christ and the power of his resurrection and the fellowship of sharing in his sufferings, becoming like him in his death and so somehow to attain to the resurrection from the dead.
-(NIV 1984 version)
+“I want to know Christ and the power of his resurrection and the fellowship of sharing in his sufferings, becoming like him in his death and so somehow to attain to the resurrection from the dead” (NIV 1984).

 It does not begin with “I should,” or “I ought to,” or “I need,” or “I wish,” or “I think.”
 It says, “I want,” which lands us in the realm of longing and desire and deep will.

 Note also it does not say I want to know “about” Christ.
 This is not mere knowing for knowledge’s sake.
-This is the knowing of deep personal relationship; the knowing of deep calling to deep.
+This is the knowing of deep personal relationship, the knowing of deep calling to deep.

-So what does this entail.
+So what does this entail?
 It can’t mean whatever we want it to mean.
 In the last chapter Paul gave us the resplendent vision of the mind of Christ.
 Remember the \/ pattern?
-Paul makes very clear in the next several words exactly what it mean to know Christ.
-1. It means knowing the power of his resurrection.
-2. It means sharing in the fellowship of his sufferings.
-3. It means becoming like him in his death.
-4. It means the resurrection of the body at the end of the age and life, life and more life for all the ages to come.
+Paul makes very clear in the next several words exactly what it mean to know Christ: (1) knowing the power of his resurrection; (2) sharing in the fellowship of his sufferings; (3) becoming like him in his death; and (4) the resurrection of the body at the end of the age and life, life, and more life for all the ages to come.

 One more thing.
-Participating in his sufferings and becoming like him in his death is not a grit your teeth and bear it kind of experience.
+Participating in his sufferings and becoming like him in his death is not a grit-your-teeth-and-bear-it kind of experience.
 It is the journey of learning to love like God loves.
-In fact, this is the core essence of discipleship to Jesus—the way of the Cross—the way of the Great Love.
+In fact, this is the core essence of discipleship to Jesus: the way of the cross, the way of the great love.

-- Have you ever thought of the Cross as both death and resurrection?
+- Have you ever thought of the cross as both death and resurrection?
 Does this make sense to you?

 - How are you growing in your understanding of sharing in the fellowship of his sufferings?
 What does this mean to you?

 - “I want to know Christ.”
-On a scale of 1 to 10 (with 10 being the highest value) where do you scale yourself?
+On a scale of 1 to 10 (with 10 being the highest value), where do you scale yourself?